Time Warner Cable suffers major outage; New York launches probe

 The outage came one day after the company agreed to pay $1.1 million to U.S. regulators who found it did not properly disclose multiple network outages last year, highlighting an issue that has long been a sore point with some customers.

-A recent study by consulting firm CG42 found that 59 percent of customers were frustrated by their cable provider, in part because of outages and disruptions.
+A recent study by consulting firm cg42 found that 59 percent of Time Warner Cable customers were frustrated by their cable provider, in part because of outages and disruptions.

 Todd Mitchell, an analyst at Brean Capital who has a "buy" rating on Time Warner Cable stock, said that the company has not invested enough money in its network.